polifonia-project/stories/Sonia: Playlist User/readme.md

 27

 ## Occupation
-Administrator
+Sonia has a variety of roles.
+She lectures in new media and also works as a music producer and festival director.

 ## Knowledge/Skills
-Sonia has a degree in media and now works as an administrator for a large company.
-She has good IT skills and is learning the piano.
+Sonia studied computing and new media at university.

 ## Interests
 Sonia has a broad interest in all kinds of music.
 She likes using streaming services, social media and online information to explore her interests in music.